New Orleans Wedding Venues

 The Barn at Sarah Bella

 This beautiful, rustic event venue is located in Picayune, Mississippi, about an hour from NOLA.
-It's situated on a large, hilly piece of land that really does have that coveted "out in the country" feel.
+It's situated on a large, hilly piece of land away from any development, truly giving it that coveted "out in the country" feel.
+The barn itself makes for a beautiful backdrop for a smaller outdoor wedding ceremony, and of course provides indoor space for a reception.